FlexCommunityDevelopment/FlexPythonAPI/README.md

 On my initial attempt to get this code to work I had to get the source for pythonnet from: https://github.com/pythonnet/pythonnet.git
 I built it on a laptop running Windows 8.1 Pro with the Windows 8.1 SDK installed.
 This was necessary because the existing binaries for download on the pythonnet site have an old bug that make it incompatible with PCs running .Net 4.5.
-The bug was fixed and checked into this git repo so you should have no troble if you get and build it.
+The bug was fixed and checked into this git repo so you should have no trouble if you get and build it.

 I am *very* new to Python coding - have learned a bit while working on this code so my apologies for the poor syntax, lack of comments and etc etc.  I am looking for a Python IDE that would make coding in this environment easier - I am spoiled by the Intelisense in